joinpursuit/AC_4_Web/units/react/lessons/react_1/react_1.md

 #### ReactDom.render and HTML in JS

-While `ReacDom.render` looks like a regular function call, something truly weird seems to be happening inside of it.
+While `ReactDom.render` looks like a regular function call, something truly weird seems to be happening inside of it.
 Namely, the first argument looks like an html tag.

 ```jsx
 ReactDom.render(